 - Electric Cars and Carbon Offsets

 When it comes to fundraising, we just celebrated a big success with our recent Fuel Conversion Plan campaign.
 Thank you donors!
-For those, who are inspired to give now, the campaign is still live!

 We encourage all Dharma Sangha supporters to stay engaged.
 If you have funding or financing ideas, we want to have a conversation with you.
 We are looking for government grant opportunities, warm introductions to foundations, low or zero interest private loans, etc.